 My apartment feels bigger now the shelves, stuff and excess furniture have been removed.

 Living with less has helped me to think about the way I’d like to live, without the trappings of consumerism.
 I can make choices without worrying as much about money, or what the Jones’s are up to.
 It’s a liberating feeling.

 After buying very little, I realised I no longer needed to work as much.
 So, at the beginning of 2015, I began working part-time after twenty years of full-time work.
 The extra time to indulge in creative projects resulted in a flurry work offers, and after much consideration and planning, I decided to leave my job at the University of Oxford to work freelance.

 10. Doing some good

 I decided to donate the majority of my stuff to Cancer Research.
 This enabled me to quickly remove it and to start enjoying a clutter-free life.
-It also lifted some of the guilt I had from buying so many things I hadn’t used.
+It also lifted some of the guilt I had from buying so many things.

 So, there you have it, the ten benefits I experienced when I decluttered my home.
 I fully understand that minimalist living are not for everyone, but for me, it is the best lifestyle choice I’ve ever made.
-After all, who can argue with less work and more time for family and friends?
+After all, who can argue with less work and more time?

 Thanks for stopping by.
 I hope you have a gorgeous day.